nailor/www.dywypi.org/blog/0003-rewind-in-rebase.md

 # Word of caution

-This is more of a proof of consept trick and has worked on one real life scenario (and I've tested it on simulated environment), but I recommend you to back up your working directory / `.git` before trying this at home :p
+This is more of a proof of concept trick and has worked on one real life scenario (and I've tested it on simulated environment), but I recommend you to back up your working directory / `.git` before trying this at home :p